FailAcademy/learning/wdp-vancouver/_slides/week-04/03-apps-and-frameworks.md

 - The user settings view
 <br>
 <br>
-Views are usually composable!
-Made up of views and sub-views!
+Views are usually *composable!* Made up of views and sub-views!

 ---

 #"C" - > Controller

-'Controller' refers to a specific area in your application, where you;re meant to write code to coordinate the values stored in your Model, with the View that is meant to display them.
+'Controller' refers to a specific area in your application, where you're meant to write code to coordinate the values stored in your Model, with the View that is meant to display them.
 <br>
-Controllers have a number of other charateristics, and the definition if fairly malleable, but for our purposes, it will serve us if we think about controllers as always being **directly associated with a View**.
+Controllers have a number of other characteristics, and the definition if fairly malleable, but for our purposes, it will serve us if we think about controllers as always being **directly associated with a View**.
 <br>
 For example you would define a controller to manage the User settings View.
-The code in this Controller would be related to managing updating the basic user settings, and it would be named accordingly, eg the User Settings Controller.
+The code in this Controller would be related to managing updating the basic user settings, and it would be named accordingly, e.g. the User Settings Controller.

 ---